nesp-tsr3-1/tsx/README.rst

 First create a new MySQL database.

-You can call it anything but the instructions below assume it is named "nesp".
+You can call it anything but the instructions below assume it is named "tsx".

 Initialise the database using the provided scripts:

 .. code:: bash

-	mysql nesp < data/sql/create.sql
+	mysql tsx < data/sql/create.sql
-	mysql nesp < data/sql/init.sql
+	mysql tsx < data/sql/init.sql

 Copy example configuration:

 .. code:: bash

-	cp nesp.conf.example nesp.conf
+	cp tsx.conf.example tsx.conf

-Then edit the ``[database]`` section in nesp.conf to match the database you just created.
+Then edit the ``[database]`` section in tsx.conf to match the database you just created.

 2. Setup python virtual environment and install dependencies
 ------------------------------------------------------------